duneroadrunner/SaferCPlusPlus/README.md

 ### Vectors

 The library provides a number of vector types.
-Probably the two most essential are [`mstd::vector<>`](#vector) and [`mtnii_vector<>`](#mtnii_vector). `mstd::vector<>` is simply a memory-safe drop-in replacement for `std::vector<>`.
-Due to their iterators, vectors are not, in general, safe to share among threads. `mtnii_vector<>` is designed for safe sharing among asynchronous threads.

-Another issue with the standard library vector iterators is that they are prone to being invalidated as a side effect of insertion/deletion/resize operations on the vector.
-This also means that they behave differently from list iterators, so algorithms that work on lists won't necessarily work on vectors.
-So the library includes [`ivector<>`](#ivector), whose iterators behave like list iterators.
+Like their [array](#arrays) counterparts, [`mstd::vector<>`](#vector) is a memory-safe drop-in replacement for `std::vector<>` and [`nii_vector<>`](#nii_vector) is a vector that doesn't support "implicit" iterators and (so) is eligible to be safely shared among asynchronous threads.

+But unlike (fixed-size) arrays, dynamic containers like (resizable) vectors present an extra memory safety challenge in that the container may be modified/resized so that an element in the container might be eliminated, or moved to a different location, while there are still references (iterators) targeting the element.
+This results in dynamic continers having additional overhead (for safety mechanisms) and/or usage restrictions.
+For this reason, directly referencing elements in these (resizable) vectors is discouraged.
+You may instead move the vector contents to a (more efficient) "non-resizable" vector and access the elements from that container.
+A [`fixed_nii_vector<>`](#fixed_nii_vector) is provided, but generally you'll want to use [`xscope_borrowing_fixed_nii_vector<>`](#xscope_borrowing_fixed_nii_vector).
+Upon construction it "borrows" the contents of a specified vector and returns the (possibly modified) contents upon destruction.
+The premise here is that the moving of a vector's contents is an inexpensive operation that might be expected to be completely optimized out in cases where the contents are returned to their original location.
+Like arrays, fixed-size vectors support (efficient) [scope iterators](#xscope_iterator).

+So to restate, the idea is to avoid referencing elements in dynamic containers like resizable vectors.
+To access (or hold references to) the elements, move the contents (if only temporarily) to a non-dynamic container, like a fixed-size vector.

+But if there are occasions when you want to perform a dynamic/resizing operation (like inserting or removing elements) while holding references to individual elements, traditional vectors aren't ideal for this as such operations can invalidate any outstanding iterators.
+Traditionally a list container might be considered more appropriate for these situations as its iterators aren't as prone to being invalidated.
+But lists are generally not as "cache friendly" as vectors, which can be an issue when performance is a priority.
+So the library also includes [`ivector<>`](#ivector), a vector whose iterators behave like list iterators.
 That is, they don't get invalidated by insert/delete/resize vector operations unless the element they were pointing to is deleted, and after any such operation, they will continue to point to the same item, which may then be in a different position in the vector.

-And for those whose are willing to sacrifice some safety for performance there is [`us::msevector<>`](#msevector).
-This vector is not memory-safe in the way that the other vectors are.
-It may be useful in cases where you want more control over the safety-performance trade-off.
-It supports a variety of iterator types - the traditional (unsafe) iterators, a bounds-checked version of the traditional iterator, and iterators that, like `ivector<>`'s iterators, behave like list iterators.

 And remember that you can use ["random access sections"](#txscoperandomaccesssection-txscoperandomaccessconstsection-trandomaccesssection-trandomaccessconstsection) to provide access to a subsection of any vector or array.

-#### structure locking
-Like the arrays, the provided vectors also support [scope iterators](#xscope_iterator).
-But note that the scope iterators of vectors have some somewhat subtle usage constraints that array scope iterators don't.
-For safety/performance reasons, scope iterators of "dynamic" (i.e. "resizable") containers, like vectors, have the side effect, while they exist, of "structure locking" the associated container.
-That is, they put the container in a state such that it cannot be resized or relocated, while still allowing the existing contents of the container to be modified or replaced.
-The "structure lock" is released upon destruction of the scope iterator.

-So when you obtain a [scope pointer](#scope-pointers) to a vector element from a scope iterator, the assurance that the scope pointer's target element remains valid relies on the fact that the vector is structure locked for the duration of the scope pointer's existence.
-Since the structure lock is maintained by the scope iterator, the scope iterator must be assured to outlive the obtained scope pointer.
-This means that obtaining a scope pointer from a temporary/rvalue vector scope iterator is not supported.
-(Attempting to do so results in a compile error.)
-Note that this is not the case for array scope iterators.

 ### vector